Russians observed the Northern Lights at night due to a powerful geomagnetic storm

 Northern Lights in the Leningrad Region

-Eyewitnesses from Dmitrov, Moscow region, report that the sky was painted in soft shades of pink, purple, and green, and the aurora itself lasted several minutes.
+Eyewitnesses from Dmitrov, near Moscow, report that the sky was painted in soft shades of pink, purple, and green, and the aurora itself lasted several minutes.

 Astronomers explain that this is due to a coronal mass ejection on the Sun, which led to a strong geomagnetic storm (level G4 — one of the highest).
 Moreover, another flare is expected, so the Northern Lights may repeat in the coming days.

-For those who want to see this phenomenon again, experts advise to follow the forecasts of space weather and go away from city lights.
+For those who want to see this phenomenon again, experts advise monitoring space weather forecasts and traveling away from city lights.

-Earlier www1.ru reported that over the weekend, the Earth continues to be under the influence of a series of magnetic storms caused by solar activity.
+Earlier, www1.ru reported that over the weekend, the Earth continues to be affected by a series of magnetic storms caused by solar activity.
 The intensity may reach level G3 (strong storm).

-Magnetic storm hit the Earth again: will it affect weather-sensitive people?
+Magnetic storm hits Earth again: will it affect the weather-sensitive?

-What is a magnetic storm: how does it occur, what harm does it cause to people and technology
+What is a magnetic storm: how it occurs, what harm it causes to people and technology

 Now on home